 3. Be forgiving.

 It may be possible that the person doesn't approve or understand the fact that we were an addict.
 And that's okay.
-Our journeys are our own, and what matters is that we've reached sobriety and that we continue to be good to ourselves, praising our accomplishments and feeling proud of the work we've put in.
+Our journeys are our own, and what matters is that we've reached sobriety and that we continue to be good to ourselves, celebrating our accomplishments and feeling proud of the work we've put in.

 4. Be comfortable.